Click On Image to Go To Fracture

 Monteggia Fracture

-Proximal ulnar fracture with anteriordislocation of radial head
+Proximal ulnar fracture with anterior

-Due to forceful pronation injury offorearm
+Due to forceful pronation injury of

 Pott’s Fracture